ther3lab/theR3lab.github.io/_pages/about.md

 - How does biochemical randomness complicate our understanding of genetic regulation?
 - What are the constraints dictating how regulatory systems diversify, specialize and coordinate themselves?

-The Lab is activeley recruiting PhD students and Postdocs from Comp+Math Bio, Applied Math, and Statistical Physics backgrounds—please get in touch!
+The Lab is activeley recruiting PhD students and Postdocs from Comp+Math+Evo Bio, Applied Math, and Statistical Physics backgrounds—please get in touch.